-POS UXLRECL is the position of a 4-byte binary field containing the value of the internal variable, LRECL.
+POS UXLRECL is the position of a binary field containing the value of the internal variable, LRECL.
+UXLRECL is an 8-byte field for 64-bit SELCOPY, otherwise it is a 4-byte field.

 The value assigned to LRECL and the UXLRECL field are both set automatically to be the length of the last input record read via the READ operation.
 Furthermore, any direct assignment of variable LRECL will also update the contents of the UXLRECL field.
 Note, however, that the LRECL value is not changed by an update to the UXLRECL field value.